ProjectKorra/ProjectKorraWiki/source/pkcore/commands.rst

 | Usage: ``/bending who [player]``
 | Aliases: ``[w]``

-Displays bending info about the given player, or lists all online players and their elements.
+Displays detailed bending info about the given player, or lists all online players and their elements.

 +-------------------------------------------------------------------------------------------------+
 | Permissions                                                                                     |